Sidebar

 Currently, our research is organized into three main directions:

-• Modeling synaptic plasticity – using mathematical modeling, we analyze how feedback mechanisms involving nitric oxide and other signaling pathways contribute to long-term synaptic strengthening, which underlies memory formation.
+Modelling synaptic plasticity – using mathematical modelling, we analyze how feedback mechanisms involving nitric oxide and other signalling pathways contribute to long-term synaptic strengthening, which underlies memory formation.

-Our goal is to understand the nervous system from the molecular to the network level by integrating experimental approaches with theoretical modeling.
+Our goal is to understand the nervous system from the molecular to the network level by integrating experimental approaches with theoretical modelling.